 applicable to all installer types:

-: Specify a custom extension for a file, in case just-install
+extension: Specify a custom extension for a file, in case just-install isn’t able to

 entry specifies some shims to create.